Operational and Building Data:

 Speed 33 Knots

 The Heavy Cruiser USS NEWPORT NEWS (CA 148) is named in honor of the shipbuilding city of southern Virginia.
-The last of 18 cruisers built by the NEWPORT NEWS Shipbuilding and Drydock Company between 1902 and 1949, NEWPORT NEWS was commissioned on January 29, 1949.
+The last and largest of 18 cruisers built by the NEWPORT NEWS Shipbuilding and Drydock Company between 1902 and 1949, NEWPORT NEWS was commissioned on January 29, 1949.